A-Z-99/CMPT353-Final-Project/monday-friday/1. big data/readme.md

-# Setup and run
+# Setup
-download dataset from https://www.kaggle.com/datasets/borismarjanovic/price-volume-data-for-all-us-stocks-etfs (~0.8GB) and place it in the `datasets/monday-friday/` directory in the root of this project.
-It should be accessible through this directory via `../../datasets/monday-friday/Data/Stocks`
+Download the data from https://www.kaggle.com/datasets/borismarjanovic/price-volume-data-for-all-us-stocks-etfs

+Place the uncompressed `Data/Stocks` folder in this directory.

+# Note
+You should manually run `spark-submit` in the terminal with:

+`spark-submit stocksETL.py Data/Stocks`

-run `run-pipeline.py`
+Then run `run-pipeline.py`